 From the Nairobi capital, we head to the landscape of another planet, inhabited by the last descendants of the legendary and now dying “Man’s Cradle.”
 Here the ecosystem has allowed ancestral tribes to live for centuries in the arid suburbs of the lake’s shore, considered one of the most hostile environments on Earth.
 The same tribes are now facing extinction.
 They are among the most vulnerable victims of famine which is destroying the Horn of Africa.

 In Africa grow crops for energy purposes.
 Felisa, the Belgian start-up, is the first to invest in Africa in the production of biodiesel from palma oil.
-But all this involves also other Western investors and it increasingly takes on the forms of a new colonization.
-However it goes, as always, at the expense of local people, who risk their exclusion from their lands.
+But all this involves also other Western investors and it increasingly takes on the form of a new colonization.
 How to take advantage of the promising growth of agro-energy while protecting the interests of local communities?

-Liquid fuel from plants – like bioethanol – is considered by some as a possible ecological substitute for fossil fuel.
+Liquid fuel from plants is considered by some as a possible ecological substitute for fossil fuel.
 And this is clear to the countries of the western world, and in particular to England.
 These are crops that are subject to controversy, as they risk replacing foodstuffs by exorbitantly increasing the price of food and hunger.
-Not to mention the problem of expropriation of land.
+Not to mention the problem of expropriation of land

 Bioshape, a green energy company based in Neer, Netherlands, is currently involved in bankruptcy proceedings.
 Among Bioshape’s projects, it is to hire thousands of local laborers and export seeds from Tanzania to the Netherlands, where they would be worked for the production of electricity, heat and biofuels.
 A big wound to the green polo of the world by the hand of a project that was intended to produce clean energy.